irena-flextool/flextool/docs/index.md

 ## 5th step - add a reserve

+Create a new `alternative` reserve.

 Reserve requirement is defined for a group of nodes.
 Therefore, the first step is to add a new `group` called *electricity* with *west*, *east* and *north* as its members using the `group__node` relationship class.
 Then, a new reserve category called *primary* is added to the `reserve` object class.
+Finally, if it does not exist yet, add a new object `UpDown', called *up*.

-A relationship between *primary--up--electricity* in the `reserve__upDown__group` class allows to define the reserve parameters `reserve_method`, `reservation` and `penalty_reserve`.
+A relationship between *primary--up--electricity* in the `reserve__upDown__group` class allows to define the reserve parameters `reserve_method`, `reservation` (i.e. the amount of reserve) and `penalty_reserve` (i.e. the penalty cost in case of lack of reserve).
 In this case the reserve requirement will be a constant even though the `reserve_method` is *timeseries_only*.
 The other alternative is dynamic reserves where the model calculates the reserve requirement from generation and loads according to user defined factors (`increase_reserve_ratio`).

-Parameters from the `reserve__upDown__unit__node` class will be used to define how different units can contribute to different reserves.
+Parameters from the `reserve__upDown__unit__node` class should be used to define how different units can contribute to different reserves.
 Parameter `max_share` says how large share of the total capacity of the unit can contribute to this reserve category (e.g. *coal_plant*, in this example, has ramping restrictions and can only provide 1% of it's capacity to this upward primary reserve.
 Meanwhile, parameter `reliability` affects what portion of the reserved capacity actually contributes to the reserve (e.g. in this contrived example, *wind_plant* must reduce output by 20 MW to provide 10 MW of reserve).

-**Commit**, execute and explore how the reserve requirements affect the model results.
+Create the scenario, **commit**, execute and explore how the reserve requirements affect the model results.

  ![Add a reserve](./reserves.png)